cossacklabs/themis-java-examples/README.md

 Comprehenvise documentation can be found below: https://themis.cossacklabs.com/interactive-simulator/setup/

-# How to build Themis library manually?
+# How to install Themis

 ### For Desktop Java